Skip to content

 Easy Ground Beef Enchiladas

-These easy beef enchiladas are loaded with a hearty easy taco meat mixture, lots of cheese and some veggies, too.
+They are loaded with a hearty, easy taco meat mixture, lots of cheese and some veggies, too.
+I smother them in my homemade red enchilada sauce and more cheese before baking!
 My kids like to eat them plain, but I top mine with cilantro and sour cream.
-We love serving them with a big Mexican salad, chips and salsa or Mexican rice.
-It just adds to the deliciousness!

-• Meat: I used lean ground beef, but feel free to use ground turkey if you’re not a fan of red meat.
+• Meat: I used lean ground beef, but feel free to use ground turkey.

-• Veggies: I love to add in chopped onions, red bell pepper and green chiles to give them extra flavor.
+• Veggies: I love to add in chopped onions, red bell pepper and green chiles.

-• Enchilada sauce: I typically use canned enchilada sauce for convenience.
-If you have the time, try making my homemade red enchilada sauce.
+• Enchilada sauce: If you have the time, try making my homemade enchilada sauce but store-bought canned enchilada sauce works, too.

 • Cheese: I use a mix of both cheddar cheese and pepper jack cheese.
-You could use whatever you have on hand though, like Mexican cheese or monterey jack cheese.
+You could use Mexican cheese or monterey jack cheese.

 How to Make Beef Enchiladas